awesomeabhi34/asthana001/README.md

 ### Hi there I am Priyanshu Asthana , I am -

-- A Sophomore at NIT Trichy
+- A Pre-final Year at NIT Trichy
 - Python Geek
 - A UI/UX Designer